Enovale/Alibi/README.md

 for this game.
 So I thought it would be fun to try and make one myself, to see if I can do something better.

 # Prerequisites
+## Compatibility

+Public builds of Alibi are released for Windows and Linux currently, but the code is not dependent on a single platform and *should* work on ARM, MacOS, or anything .NET 5.0 supports.

+The server itself is compatible with all versions of AO2 that support disabling fantacrypt.
+(2.4.3+)

+## Server Setup
 Windows:

  - All you need is either the Desktop or Core version of the [.NET 5.0 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) installed.